Best Open-Back Headphones For Mixing For 2025

 Sennheiser HD560s

 Lastly, we have another high-end headphone from a manufacturer that also specializes in studio monitors.
 Focal is notorious in the audiophile community for having some of the best high-end headphones around today, open and closed-back.
-The Clear is one of their most acclaimed models, and earlier this year they released the Clear MG Professional, a variation of the Clear name specifically for a studio setting.
-The Clear MG Pro uses an m-shaped magnesium driver for greater tonal balance and a more full spectrum of frequency.
-Like the HEDDphone, Focal brings over materials used in their monitors for their speaker drivers, bringing them closer to a studio reference experience.
+The Clear MG uses an m-shaped magnesium driver for greater tonal balance and a fuller spectrum of frequencies.
+Focal brings over materials used in their monitors for their speaker drivers, bringing them closer to a studio reference experience.

-The build of these headphones is also so solid that each Focal headphone literally uses the same exact construction minus the Utopia.
-They provide incredible comfort for long mixing sessions and are a solid alternative to the HEDDphone if the monstrous ear cups really bother you.
-The cold, flat sound signature offers an uncompromised look into what is going on in your mix, providing an expansive stage for critical listening.
-Though they’ll run you less than the HEDDphone at $1,490, it’s still a considerable price compared to most studio headphones out there.
-However, there’s still not a lot of headphones out there as accurate and sophisticated as the Clear MG Professional.
+The build of these headphones is also so solid that each Focal headphone literally uses the same exact construction, minus the Utopia.
+Its flat sound signature offers an uncompromised look into what is going on in your mix, providing an expansive stage for critical listening.

 Summary